ClinicalSim.ai

 Students don't want one generic AI patient.
 They want options:

-• Practice mode: Open-ended scenarios where they can explore
+• A practice mode with open-ended scenarios where they can explore

-The simulation should match what you're trying to learn.
-Not aim for some abstract "realism."
+The simulation should match what you're trying to learn, rather than aim for some abstract "realism."

 2. Clear Information Rules